 The communication optimized approach 1 described above has been used in the context of Solution #1 and Solution #2 (Section 6.2.2.1).
 Both communication optimized approaches are easily applicable to other solutions to reduce the key update signaling overhead.
 For instance, when communication optimized approach 2 is applied to Solution #11,

-the communication overhead of the key update mechanism in terms of point to point messages – Step 6 in Figure 6.11.2 -1 – is reduced from N messages to ~ SQRT(N) messages, where N is the number of UEs in connected state that joined the MBS session.
+- the communication overhead of the key update mechanism in terms of point to point messages – Step 6 in Figure 6.11.2 -1 – is reduced from N messages to ~ SQRT(N) messages, where N is the number of UEs in connected state that joined the MBS session.

-The overhead to updating the group key due to too long usage is reduced to the transmission of a single key through the multicast channel instead of requiring N point to point messages.
+- The overhead to updating the group key due to too long usage is reduced to the transmission of a single key through the multicast channel instead of requiring N point to point messages.

 The required changes are as follows:

-In Step 1, the MBSF has to generate M different Transport Keys (TKs) and an MSK and distribute them to the UEs.
+- In Step 1, the MBSF has to generate M different Transport Keys (TKs) and an MSK and distribute them to the UEs.
 The MBSTF receives the MTK to protect the MBS traffic.
 As in the communication optimized approach 2:

 (1) each UE has a unique security key (NAS security), a TK, an MSK, and an MTK.
 This section uses the term MTK as in Solution #11 whose role is equivalent to GK used in this section above.
 These keys are independent of each other;